How Much Will It Cost?

 The above timescales are indicative and may be affected by other circumstances specific to your project.

-As the timescales show it is worth starting to plan your project more than 6 to 8 months in advance of when you would like to start on site and realistically to allow for more than a year for the entire process from conception to completion.
+As the timescales show it is worth starting to plan your project more than 6 to 8 months in advance of when you would like to start on site and realistically to allow for more than a year for the entire process from inception to completion.